Tuition & Financial Aid

-Joe & Carolyn Brown CFT Specialization Scholarship
+Joe & Carolyn Brown CFT Program Scholarship

 - Students must be applying and admitted to the CFT specialization, have a minimum 3.5 gpa, demonstrate financial need, and submit a 2-3 pp essay describing your commitment to working with low income families within the community, particularly diverse populations, as evidenced by prior or current work/volunteer experience, leadership skills and/or professional association memberships.
 Non-resident applicants encouraged to apply.
 Apply by January 31st for priority consideration. (only offered in odd years 2019, 2021)

-CFT Specialization Summer Scholarship
+CFT Program Summer Scholarship

 - Applicants must be admitted to the CFT specialization and 1) have a minimum 3.0 GPA, 2) financial need and 3) submit a 2-3 page essay regarding your plans for practicing marriage/couple family therapy after graduation by January 31stfor priority consideration.

-Jenny Hoertz CFT Specialization Scholarship
+Jenny Hoertz CFT Program Scholarship